YehiaMetwally95/YehiaEngine/README.md

 # Overview
 - Automation Engine for Websites, APIs and Mobile Apps (Native Android / Native IOS / Web App)
 - Written in Java for Maven Projects that built over Selenium 4 and Appium 2 and Rest Assured
+- Provide very Easy Interactions with Web Elements, Rest API Requests and Native Mobile Elements Without any need to Scroll Element till displayed into View
 - Configured to Run Web Tests Locally / Headless and Remotely on Selenium Grid with Docker Containers
 - Configured to Run Mobile Tests Locally and Remotely on BrowserStack & SauceLabs
 - Configured to Run Tests In Parallel in Various Modes